qodesmith/datepicker/README.md

 ### startDate

-The date you provide will be the month that the calendar start off at.
+The date you provide will determine the month that the calendar starts off at.

 ```javascript
 const picker = datepicker('.some-input', { startDate: new Date(2099, 0 ,1) })